LEEYJ1021/structural-signal-irrelevance/README.md

 ## 12. Methodological principles applied throughout

 1. **No result is trusted from a single method.** Every confirmatory test in this repository is checked against at least two independent inferential approaches (e.g., parametric OLS + distribution-free permutation test; repeated split-sample validation + Leave-One-Customer-Out CV).
-Where they disagree, the more conservative, assumption-light method is treated as authoritative — documented in `docs/METHODOLOGY_NOTES.md`.
+Where they disagree, the more conservative, assumption-light method is treated as authoritative — see [`docs/METHODOLOGY_NOTES.md`, entry 5](docs/METHODOLOGY_NOTES.md#5-a-pooled-leave-one-customer-out-loco-improvement-was-initially-read-as-rq2-support-for-h2b) for a worked example of exactly this disagree-and-defer-to-the-conservative-method pattern.
 2. **Every "cutoff" or date threshold is derived from the data at run time**, never hard-coded, so a re-extract of the underlying panel cannot silently invalidate downstream thresholds.
 3. **Information leakage is checked, not assumed away.** All train/test splits are customer-grouped, and every repeated-split loop verifies (and logs) that no customer appears in both the train and test partitions of any single split.
-4. **Sample-exclusion rules are pre-specified and logged**, not applied ad hoc.
+4. **Sample-exclusion rules are pre-specified and logged**, not applied ad hoc — see [`docs/METHODOLOGY_NOTES.md`, entry 7](docs/METHODOLOGY_NOTES.md#7-sample-exclusion-rules-were-derived-empirically-then-made-explicit) for the two test-account exclusions this produced.
 5. **Null results are reported with the same rigor as positive ones — and are not conflated with confirmed nulls unless a formal equivalence test says so.** Every non-significant central result in this repository is accompanied by (a) a pre-registered power simulation establishing what effect sizes the sample could and could not have detected, and (b), where central to the argument, a TOST equivalence test establishing whether the absence of an effect can be formally bounded (Figure 9).
 6. **A single quantitative point estimate is never taken at face value when a structural artifact could inflate it.** Where an outcome construction shares a mechanical term with a predictor (§2.4), the mechanical component is explicitly isolated and the conclusion is re-anchored on an artifact-free alternative outcome (Figure 7).
 7. **Sensitivity statistics are checked for numerical stability before being reported as evidence.** A large-looking robustness statistic (Oster's delta) computed in a numerically unstable regime is reported transparently but is not used to support a robustness claim (§6, §11.7).